adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 30/7/20

+* Started using MLFlow to tract ML experiments for the first time!

 ## 29/7/20

 * The real difficulty when doing incremental changes to an existing ML/DL pipeline is not being sure what else it would break.
 The need for unit tests